-As members of Scott’s Cheap Flights know, when we send a deal to members, we include a link to a sample search; often this sample search is on Google Flights or Skyscanner, and sometimes, we link to both.
+As members of Scott’s Cheap Flights know, when we send an amazing flight deal to members, we include a link to a sample search; often this sample search is on Google Flights or Skyscanner, and sometimes, we link to both.

 Members have asked which is better, but it’s not so much a matter of one being better than the other.
 Rather, we recommend using both to cover all your bases and make sure you’re unearthing the best flights at the lowest prices.
 Additionally, neither site is perfect.
 In some cases, the downfalls of Google Flights mirror the benefits of Skyscanner, and vice versa.